Sonny Landreth defends Joe Satriani on charges of wankerism

 To try and shed some light on the diehard "Satch haters" I have to work with I looked to wise Louisiana slide-guitar wizard Sonny Landreth.
 His new all-instrumental album, Elemental Journey, features Satriani on the opening track "Gaia Tribe".

 "Well, here's the thing," explained Landreth, who plays the Electric Owl on January 30.
 "Technique can go in any direction.
 It's not really about that, it's about the music, and where the music comes from.
-And when it comes for your heart and your soul, that's the important thing.
+And when it comes from your heart and your soul, that's the important thing.

 "And what a lot of people don't realize with Satch is, when he's playing really fast, if you listen very closely, there's beautiful melodic work within that.
 In a cosmic sense there are things that move much faster than we can see, and if you take that and you slow that down, then you discover what the components and the elements are.
 And his playing can be like that.